 Ixora Blooming Tips

 A more common reason for diminished blooms is the soil pH.
 Ixora thrive in a pH of 5, a fairly acidic situation, which will require fertilizing management.
 At planting, mix in 1/3 organic matter such as compost, well-rotted manure, or peat moss.
 Organic matter will help lower soil pH.
-Proper soil pH may be the answer to how to get Ixora flowers.
+Proper soil pH may be the answer on how to get Ixora flowers.

 Iron and manganese are common Ixora deficiencies in alkaline soil.
 If the area wasn’t amended prior to planting, fertilizing will become mandatory.
 Leaf yellowing will be the first sign the soil is alkaline, followed by lessening buds.
 Chelated iron and manganese may improve these symptoms.